-Never fear, though–there are ways to overcome these drawbacks.
-How do we deal with an unintelligent, mistake-making chatbot?
-The straightforward answer is to make it smart.
-Enter Interplay: Smart Chatbots can easily be built via our platform by connecting together the required elements.
+Smart Chatbots can easily be built via our platform by connecting together the required elements.
 A smart chatbot needs good Natural Language Processing (NLP) software, as well as a large number of recognized issues and correct responses (sometimes called “intents”).
 If the chatbot is programmed to respond to a wide array of different scenarios, it will perform much better than if it only recognizes five or six statements.
 A good bot will know up to dozens if not hundreds of possible intents and be able to adequately respond or to otherwise gracefully pass things over to a human for an answer.
 The chatbot’s responses need to be conversational and standard grammar.
 The responses also need to pull from real-time connections to the order management system, the inventory tracking system, and the customer support queue.
 Think of the earlier “I want to return my socks”.
 The chatbot needs to instantly look up who “my” is to get the customer name, “socks” from the inventory system to get the SKU from the last order in the order management system.
 At any given point, the customer might just type “human please” so we need to be able to kick this over to the customer support queue with a complete chat record and any supporting inventory/order/customer profile information available (in order to avoid the dreaded “Hi can you please tell me the issue?” question form the CSR that forces the customer to start over from square one.
 That’s a lot of connections, and that’s the difference between a truly enterprise-grade chatbot and a simple conversation-bot you wrote in CS300 class at university.

 The bonus here is that a smart chatbot that gives correct answers to a customer will earn trust very quickly, which helps overcome the second risk of people hating on robots.
 There’s a real opportunity here for organizations to differentiate themselves between the many companies with dumb chatbots or no chatbots, and the smart chatbots who answer questions immediately (average response time is usually under half a second).